 He is also very active in his community and is currently Chairperson of the Tavistock Community Health Board.

-Neil Folkins has been involved with the Canadian Transplant Association for 14 years now.
+Neil Folkins has been involved with the Canadian Transplant Association for over 14 years now.

 His first involvement started with becoming treasurer for the Alberta region and then becoming Membership Director for the national board.